-- 1. Tests are conducted at least twice an academic year.
-Students can resit components marked with a pass no more than once, and at least once, in which case the highest mark will count.
+- 1. Tests are conducted at least twice an academic year. - Students can resit components marked with a pass no more than once, and at least once, in which case the highest mark will count.
 The regular test moments are the test itself and a re-examination.
-After the re-examination the student can submit a well-founded request to the Examination Board for an extra chance in the same academic year, which will be honoured in exceptional cases only. - For the practical tests referred to below, resits only take place in the following academic year: In the main phase: Performance, P Modules, in the graduation phase: internships. - 2.
+After the re-examination the student can submit a well-founded request to the Examination Board for an extra chance in the same academic year, which will be honoured in exceptional cases only.
+For the practical tests referred to below, resits only take place in the following academic year: In the graduation phase: internships. - 2.
 At least two opportunities to take tests that assess the material they have learned will be offered.
 Following these two test opportunities, the material to be studied for the test may be adapted to the material offered in the teaching block prior to the test.
-An up-to-date description of the material to be tested can be found via the portal. - The possibility to have competencies not yet acquired assessed again later is discussed at every competency examination.
-If the competency examination consists of a full test of the student's level, the student must take the resit for this competency examination.
+An up-to-date description of the material to be tested can be found on the portal. - 3.
+If a test consists of an assessment of freely-chosen evidence, then the programme should offer the student the following option of improving or supplementing the evidence: a resit If the competency examination consists of a full test of the student's level, the student must take the resit for this competency examination.

-Article 29 Period of validity of results
+Article 29 Period of validity of results - evidence

-- 1. Results achieved for interim examinations can only lapse if the understanding/knowledge/skills to which these interim examinations relate can be shown to be obsolete.
+1. The period of validity of successfully completed component tests is 10 years The validity period for evidence is 10 years Results achieved for interim examinations can only lapse if the understanding/knowledge/skills to which these interim examinations relate can be shown to be obsolete.
 Understanding, knowledge and skills that were assessed more than 10 years ago can evidently be shown to be obsolete.
-The period of validity of successfully completed interim examinations is: 10 years.
-The Examination Board may extend this term. - 2.
-In the event of special circumstances as referred to in the Profiling Fund Scheme, the period of validity of interim examinations will as a minimum be extended by the duration of the support granted on the basis of that scheme. - 3.
+The period of validity of successfully completed interim examinations is: 10 years

+The Examination Board may extend this term.

+- 2. In the event of special circumstances as referred to in the Profiling Fund Scheme, the period of validity of interim examinations will as a minimum be extended by the duration of the support granted on the basis of that scheme. - 3.
 If the study programme has been substantially altered, details on how this term will be restricted can be stated below, whether in the form of a written decision issued to a student or incorporation in the Teaching and Examination Regulations, if it applies to the entire cohort.